 Completion date: 2014

 The Inn at Harbor Shores

 El Sol Lighting

 April worked with the clients to conceptualize the qualities of water - brilliance and motion.
-The sculpture includes over 300 "waves," or pieces of blown, twisted glass, and approximately 150 blown glass bubbles.
-Using primarily blues, opal and transparent aqua with touches of violet, yellow and sea foam greens, April created a palette that complemented the inn's waterside location.
+The sculpture includes over 300 'waves' or pieces of blown, hand-sculpted glass, and approximately 150 blown glass bubbles.
+Using primarily blues, opals, and transparent aqua hues with touches of violet, yellow, and seafoam greens, April created a palette that complemented the inn's waterside location.
 The bubbles and waves were hung on stainless steel cables and each was held in place by a collar stop at various heights.
-El Sol Lighting designed a custom 10' round stainless steel ceiling plate embedded with LED lights from which the cables were hung.
+El Sol Lighting designed a custom round stainless steel ceiling plate embedded with LED lights from which the cables were hung.
 Because the cables varied in length, the overall form of the sculpture tapered toward the bottom.
 The result is a mass of glittering glass that seems to twist in a spiral shape.
 The combination of glass waves and bubbles suspended together creates the energy of water surging and breaking on the shore.